 Defamation laws protect the reputations of individuals and other entities (such as businesses) from untrue and damaging statements.
-At the same time, the courts must protect freedom of speech for United States citizens.
+At the same time, the courts must protect freedom of speech.
 Libelous statements refer to words that can be seen (typically written and published), while slander occurs when a defamatory statement is spoken or otherwise audible (such as a radio broadcast).
-These cases often involve public figures or public officials and false statements made about them, but everyone's first amendment rights to free speech must still be protected.

-To prove either type of a defamation lawsuit, plaintiffs must prove the following elements:
+To prove either type of a defamation lawsuit, plaintiffs must usually prove the following elements:

 - The defendant made a false and defamatory statement concerning the plaintiff;

 - The defendant made the defamatory statement to a third party knowing it was false (or they should have known it was false); and

 - The defendant made the defamatory statement disseminated through a publication or communication and the plaintiff's reputation suffered damage or harm.

 Note: In some cases, the plaintiff must prove special damages.
 In addition, truth is an absolute defense to a defamation case.
 If the defendant can show that their allegedly defamatory statement is in fact true, they win.